songocu/Store/README.md

 ## End points for Products
 Take care that the used port is 8000 not 8080

+Accesible to all users:
 - GET localhost:8000/api/products/home -> show a message to show that the application is running

+Accessible to user and admin:
 - GET localhost:8000/api/products/info/{id} -> get product by id
 - GET localhost:8000/api/products/info/count/{category} -> get number of product for a category. for example "fruits"
 - GET localhost:8000/api/products/info/sales/this-month -> get number of sales for this month

+Accessible to admin only:
 - POST localhost:8000/api/products/modify -> add a product to the database.
 Provide a product in a JSON format
 - PUT localhost:8000/api/products/modify/{id}/price -> modify price of a product by id.
 Provide as a parameter the new price